 The sockets’ shapes and voltage differ from country to country and a travel plug adapter may be required.
 Portable devices, such as phones, notebooks or tablets, usually handle the entire range of voltages used across the world (110-240V).

-In the year 2023, Albania will celebrate 12 national public holidays.
+In the year 2023, Albania will celebrate 14 national public holidays.
+The next one Mother Teresa Day will take place on October 19.

 One of the most visited heritage sites in Albania is the ancient city of Butrint, a UNESCO World Heritage site located on the southwestern coast of the country.
 Butrint was once an important port city in the Roman Empire and is now home to a number of ancient ruins, including a theater, a temple, and a basilica.
 Visitors can explore these ruins and learn about the history of the city, as well as take in the stunning views of the surrounding landscape.